What is the hybrid work model – the complete guide

 Communication

-Last but not least, the distributed and online teams need convenient and effective tools to communicate with each other.
-The great paradox of online work is that the distributed and working from home team needs to connect even more frequently than the team united by the office.
+Finally, the distributed and online teams require convenient and effective tools to communicate with each other.
+The great paradox of online work is that the distributed and working-from-home team needs to connect even more frequently than the team united by the office.

 Slack is probably the most popular tool of choice when it comes to online communication tools for teams.